-The Hampdens Trail
+Whiteleaf and The Hampdens

 Church of St Mary Magdalene

 The oldest parts of the church date to the 13th century.
 It includes memorials to the Hampden family and a bas-relief memorial showing the Civil War battle of Chalgrove Field where John Hampden was mortally wounded.
 He is probably buried in or near the church but the exact location is unknown.
 John “the Patriot” Hampden was MP for Wendover and Buckinghamshire, and a parliamentary opponent of Charles 1.
 His refusal to pay the unpopular ship money tax on some of his land in 1637 helped trigger the Civil War.
 He was mortally wounded and died in 1643 after fighting for the Parliamentary army.

-This isolated hamlet of cottages, houses and farms has been described as the most remote village in the Buckinghamshire Chilterns.
+This isolated village of cottages, houses and farms has been described as the most remote village in the Buckinghamshire Chilterns.
 Like Great Hampden on the opposite hill, it was first mentioned in the Domesday Book of 1086.
 Little Hampden Church dates from the 13th century and some of the interior wall paintings are of this time.
 It is noted for its 15th century timber-framed porch, with an upper storey containing the single bell.
 Manor Farm opposite the church dates back to the 15th century.